 Duplexes, triplexes, and fourplexes are excellent investments for investors and multigenerational home buyers.

-Even before our current COVID-19 world, there was a growing trend of young adults continuing to live with their parents way past their early 20’s and early 30’s.
+Even before the COVID-19 world, there was a growing trend of young adults continuing to live with their parents way past their early 20’s and early 30’s.
 This trend has been exacerbated by stagnant wages and rising real estate prices.

 As income-generating properties, -plexes make it possible for a new investor to live in the property, rent out the additional units, and have the property partially (or even completely) pay for itself.